dsaborg/sequence/README.md

 #### Foreach

-Also because each `Sequence` is an `Iterable` they work beautifully in foreach loops:
+Because each `Sequence` is an `Iterable` they work beautifully in foreach loops:

 ```Java
 Sequence<Integer> sequence = Sequence.ints().limit(5);